Hospice is comfort and care for the terminally ill and their families. It is making the best of whatever time is remaining.

-The hospice team provides care wherever the patient calls home.
+We provide care wherever the patient calls home.
 The home can be a private residence, apartment, town house, assisted living facility, independent living facility, nursing home or group home.

 Hospice is appropriate for people with a limited life expectancy who no longer wish to pursue aggressive treatment.
 The goal of hospice is to eliminate pain while providing guidance and support to our patients and their families.
 Hospice can be discontinued and resumed at any time.

-- Medical supplies and equipment needed at home
+- Medical equipment, supplies and medications

-- Respite and continuous care when necessitated
+- Respite care

 Requesting hospice services can be done by anyone.
-Call 800-236-8408 for more information.
+Call 1-800-236-8408 (toll-free) for more information.

 Amy Eitrheim speaks about her husband's, Dr. David Eitrheim, chosen path after he was diagnosed with cancer.
 The moments made and the times shared in those final months revealed support, comfort, dignity and joy.
 Hospice, provided by Mayo Clinic Health System, allowed Dave to finish his race on his terms: